hellowac/mapnik-wiki-zh-cn/UbuntuInstallationOld.md

 # Ubuntu Intrepid Ibex (8.10)

-For earlier versions of Ubuntu see UbuntuInstallationOld

-Note, these instructions are nearly identical to the DebianInstallation notes (with the exception of libltdl7/3), just more verbose.
+Note, these instructions are nearly identical to the [[DebianInstallation]] notes (with the exception of libltdl7/3), just more verbose.

 # Prerequisites